aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-text-to-pdf/_index.md

 ---
-title: Convert text to PDF
+title: Convert Text to PDF
-linktitle: Convert text to PDF
+linktitle: Convert Text to PDF
 type: docs
 weight: 300
 url: /net/convert-text-to-pdf/
-lastmod: "2020-12-27"
+lastmod: "2021-01-15"
 description: Aspose.PDF for .NET allows you to convert plain text file to PDF or to convert pre-formatted text file to PDF.
 sitemap:
     changefreq: "weekly"